smjcc/ssh-chat/README.md

 ## History

 I was inspired by the post "[Why aren’t we using SSH for everything?][10]", and thereby discovered the 'real' [ssh-chat][1], but could not get it to compile and run under [musl][2].
-[Shazow's][3] ssh-chat is arguably superior on many counts, including that it runs as a dameon, and therefore can do things this ssh-chat cannot, even when no users are online, and that it is compiled and therefore runs with much more potential efficiency and scalability. (execline makes extensive 'execv' calls)
+[Shazow's][3] ssh-chat is arguably superior on many counts, including that it runs as a daemon, and therefore can do things this ssh-chat cannot, even when no users are online, and that it is compiled and therefore runs with much more potential efficiency and scalability. (execline makes extensive 'execv' calls)

 ## Differences from [Shazow's][3] [ssh-chat][1]